 Are awesome.
 Getting them wrong is not awesome.
 Here is a quick list showing how to edit your VIM macro.

-• Append an apostrophe (') to finish the command, and press Enter.
+- Append an apostrophe (') to finish the command, and press

-• Enter :reg a to view the new value in the register.
+:reg ato view the new value in the register. - Type

 Macros can be of course executed on multiple or all lines.
 Here is how to do that: